Printing Lingo: What is 4-Color Process Printing?

 For example, an RGB color that looked bright on your monitor may turn into a subdued color when your document is printed in CMYK.
 Additionally, the hues might be vastly different.
 Thus, it is important that you always set up your artwork file(s) in CMYK and consult a Pantone Process book to see how the colors will appear as printed output.
 This will help prevent any unexpected results.

 If you have any questions about 4-Color Process Printing, just give Formax a call at 866-367-6221.
-Or, if you have an upcoming print project and would like a quote, click here to access our easy quote request form.
+Or, if you have an upcoming print project and would like a quote, submit our quote request form.
 We look forward to assisting with your next print project!